Viagra vs. Cialis® vs. Levitra vs. Stendra: Which Is Best?

 If insurance doesn't cover it, the cost is going to be more expensive.
 For all ED medications except Stendra, affordable generic versions are available.

-Dr. Huffman states that, “It’s important to talk about these considerations with your healthcare provider to determine the most suitable option that fits both your needs and budget.”
+Talk about these considerations with your healthcare provider to determine the most suitable option that fits both your needs and budget.

 Drug Interactions